borghes3/laravel-tailwind/README.md

-# laravel-tailwind-template
+# laravel-tailwind
-A basic Laravel project that already have TailwindCSS installed to help you save more time.
+Some basic instructions to quickly create a Laravel project with TailwindCSS installed.